AD-Papers-Material/SubsamplingMethods/README.md

 produce subsamples that are representative of the target population.
 The advantage of this procedure is that it is particularly appropriate when the original sample is particularly distorted in relation of the characteristics of interest.
-That is, some blocks are too much underrepresented compared to target population and therefore the Probability procedure cannot find enough units to reproduce their representativeness at the population level.
+That is, some blocks are too underrepresented compared to target population and therefore the Probability procedure cannot find enough units to reproduce their representativeness at the population level.
-This procedure attempts to solve the problem by taking units from blocks which are similar to the underrepresented ones and have an excess of
+This procedure tries to solve the problem by taking units from blocks which are similar to the underrepresented ones and have an excess of
 hospitals: if a block cannot provide enough units as required, samples are collected from blocks with similar characteristics. *Similarity* is